The lottery factor

 It’s the lottery factor: “Humans routinely exchange large amounts of money for excitement.”

-That’s a quote from The Four Pillars of Investing (affiliate link) by William Bernstein.
+That’s a quote from The Four Pillars of Investing by William Bernstein.
 I don’t think I’ve ever heard things put quite so bluntly.
 And it’s true, whether you’re talking about the lottery, travel, lunch out every day, or investing in junk bonds instead of index funds.

 Can you imagine people standing around the water cooler asking, “So, did you put a dollar into your high-interest online savings account today?”
 It’s just not that exciting.
 People would probably laugh if you asked that.
 Yet it’s common to hear, “So, did you buy a lottery ticket today?
 What would you do if you won?”